 Removing Bugs From Cars

-Once you have purchased the bug remover, you will want to use it correctly.
+Once you’ve purchased a bug remover, you’ll want to use it correctly.
 Before spraying, check the bottle for a specified dwell time to see how long you must leave the product to get to work on the paintwork.
 This is important as it gives the formula time to dissolve the bug remains for easy removal.
 In most cases, the dwell time ranges between 30 seconds to 2 minutes.

 It’s also recommended that you have a dedicated applicator sponge or cloth that allows you to wipe the tough remains that refuse to budge.

 Once you are setup, below are the brief steps required for removing bugs from your cars.

-- Soak the targeted area with bug remover.
+- Soak the targeted area with the bug remover.

 - Allow the product to dissolve the bug remains.